dhansel/ArduinoFDC/README.md

 **IMPORTANT:** The sector data to be written must be in buffer[1..512] (**NOT** buffer[0..511])

 #### `bool ArduinoFDC.formatDisk()`
-Formats a floppy disk with a double density (DD) 720K format.
+Formats a floppy disk with a low-level double density (DD) 720K format.

+This function does **not** set up any file system on the disk.
+It only sets up the low-level sector structure that allows reading and writing of sectors (and fills all sector data with 0xF6 bytes).
+In order to make the disk readable by DOS, Windows or other OSs a file system must be initialized.
+For DOS/Windows that means writing certain data structures to sectors 1-9 on track 1 side 0.
+See the ArduinoFDC.ino example sketch for how to do so.

 The function returns *false* if the "Track 0" signal or the "Index" signal from the floppy drive are not detected.
 Otherwise it always return *true*.